 Do you like your Orange Theory membership?
 How about the monthly outings to the golf range?
 Folks who commit to paying off debt may get rid of expensive hobbies so they can free up cash.
-You don’t have to give up your hobbies completely though.
+You don’t have to give up your hobbies completely though to eliminate debt.
 Try hobby modifications instead.

 A gym membership averages $58 per month, or $696 per year, which can eat up a healthy portion of your budget.
 Instead of paying a gym membership, try free workouts at home instead.
 There are plenty of excellent full-length workout videos to peruse on YouTube.
 My personal favorite is FitnessBlender if you like HIIT and strength training routines.
 You could also check out Yoga with Adriene.
 Both free.
 Both still keep exercise part of your routine.